learnwu/.github/profile/README.md

 > We're here to change lives by connecting great teachers with eager students.
 We build beautiful, simple tools to make personalized learning accessible to everyone.

----

-**Our Values:** Student-Obsessed · Simplicity · Empowerment · One Team
+> Student-Obsessed · Simplicity · Empowerment · One Team

 ---